The-Hawkeye/NewAssessment/README.md

 **Log Watcher Application**
 This is a simple web application that allows users to watch logs in real-time.
 It consists of a frontend built with React and a backend built with Express, including WebSocket functionality.

+**The log file named as log.txt I have kept inside the Server folder from which the changes are tracked.**

 **Features**
 Real-time log updates using WebSocket communication.
 Displays the last 10 logs.